The Entire History of You: Critical reception

 On the review aggregator website Rotten Tomatoes, the episode holds an approval rating of 89% based on 18 reviews, with an average rating of 7.00/10.
 The website's critics consensus reads: "Examining how technology amplifies human characteristics, the emotional punch of 'The Entire History of You' comes from positing that we don't need futuristic technology to ruin a relationship – we can do it all by ourselves."
 It received ratings of an A− in The A.V.
-Club, four out of five stars in Cultbox and three stars in The Telegraph and GamesRadar+.
-The episode was praised by Yoshida as "emotionally immediate and prescient", and by Lewis as a "brave, bitter and bleak production that’s as uncomfortably familiar as it is woefully watchable".
+Club and three stars in The Telegraph and GamesRadar+.
+The episode was praised by Yoshida as "emotionally immediate and prescient".

-The characterisation received mixed reception.
-Lewis lauded Kebbell and Whittaker's performances, praising Kebbell as "excellent in his portrayal of a man coming abruptly apart at the psychological seams".
 Sims praised that he felt a "dark shiver of recognition" at Liam's actions.
 However, he believed that Liam's paranoia, alcohol intake and violence escalates too fast.
 Edwards criticised that he found almost every character very unlikable.

 Ideas from the episode were praised, but some critics found the execution lacking.
 Sims and Edwards found the premise of grain technology believable.
 Stephen Carty of The Guardian reviewed that the episode was "grounded in reality", making it relatable despite a "fantastical premise".
 Richards critiqued that the grain "wasn't so crucial to the trajectory of the story" as "jealous people will always find ways to destroy their relationships".
 Edwards found that the execution of the episode "completely fails to explore the technology's dramatic potential"; however, James Hibberd of Entertainment Weekly thought the execution was "sophisticated and flawless".
 While Lambie suggested that the episode would have benefited from being longer, Edwards believed it should have had a more nonlinear narrative.
 He also suggested focusing on a different aspect of the conceit, such as the unreliability of natural memories or the potential for crime investigators to recover memories directly from a person's brain.
 Aubrey Page of Collider praised that the ending, despite being predictable, was "handled with such visual aplomb".